LachlanPotter33/Proj-4-Group-3/README.md

 'ProsperPrincipalBorrowed',
 'ProsperPrincipalOutstanding'.

-however is only trained on
+and trained on the following

 'Average Credit Score',
 'BorrowerRate',